Photo: Feng Hai

 Rarity and Limited Editions

 Several factors contribute to making a record pressing valuable or sought after.
 Rarity is a key factor in determining a record's value.
 Limited edition releases on picture discs or colored vinyl, such as the yellow vinyl pressing of "Equinoxe," are popular among collectors.
-Other limited edition pressings, especially those with unique characteristics, are highly prized by collectors.
-For example:

 For the dedicated collector, certain Jean-Michel Jarre releases are particularly prized: